educarxx17/TestersNotes/Git/GitNotes.md

 git push origin SS-123 -f
 #### create a new local branch based on an existing remote branch
 git checkout -b SS-123 origin/SS-123

-Sample git workflow - QAMost other tasks will be performed directly via the github interface
+Sample git workflow - QA
+Most other tasks will be performed directly via the github interface